Thesis Topics

 Research field ESG

-(Responsible: Marc Mehrer / Maximilian Nadicksbernd / Marie-Christine Groß / Selina Hauch / Victoria Fohrer / Felix Bachner / Lubna Al-Duri)
+(Responsible: Marc Mehrer / Maximilian Nadicksbernd / Selina Hauch / Victoria Fohrer / Felix Bachner / Lubna Al-Duri)

-Prerequisites: Interest in ESG and Impact Investing, Independent working style
+Prerequisites: Interest in Impact Investing and new narratives due to geopolitical/macroeconomic changes, Independent working style

 Start: ASAP